-One of the least understood secrets behind the success of Berkshire Hathaway and its rise from an $8 stock in the 1960’s to more than $118,000 per share today, is that Warren Buffett focuses on two value “buckets” as he put it in a shareholder letter.
-The first bucket consists of the operating businesses in which the company holds a controlling stake and the second of marketable securities such as stocks, bonds, mutual funds, et cetera, most of which are held by the insurance subsidiaries such as GEICO, General Re, or National Indemnity, just to name a few.
+Berkshire Hathaway's net worth is the result of Warren Buffett focusing on two value “buckets.”
+The first consists of the operating businesses in which the company holds a controlling stake.
+The second bucket holds marketable securities, such as stocks, bonds, and mutual funds, most of which are held by insurance subsidiaries such as GEICO, Gen Re, or National Indemnity.

 How Does Berkshire Hathaway Work?

-In your own life, you are likely to find that it is considerably easier to raise your net worth quickly when focusing on both of these, taking the same “double barrel” approach Buffett and his long-time business partner, Munger, have made a cornerstone of their empire.
+You're likely to find that it's considerably easier to raise your net worth quickly by taking the same “double barrel” approach that Buffett and his long-time business partner, Charlie Munger, have made a cornerstone of their empire.

 Using the System

-Whether you are a teacher, firefighter, accountant, or part-time babysitter, it is this stream of funds that allows you to pay your bills, watch television, buy groceries, and put gas in your car.
-It is also this income that provides you with your first real capital to acquire investments.
+For most people, their primary “operating business” would be their day job.
+It's this stream of funds that allows you to pay your bills, buy groceries, and put gas in your car.
+This is also the income that provides you with your first real capital to acquire investments.

 Just like any good business, you want to grow your profits—or, in this case, your wages—as much as possible with the smallest investment.
 You might opt for education due to the prospect of higher earnings down the road if your choices are working more hours or going back to school to become a doctor.